aspose-html-cloud/aspose-html-cloud-dotnet/docs/HtmlApi.md

 >             IObserver<Conversion.Conversion> observer = null)
 > ```

-Synchronous mode of method *ConvertWebSiteAsync*.
+Synchronous mode of the *ConvertWebSiteAsync* method.
 Converts a web page specified by its URL.